iustin/corydalis/MANUAL.md

   associate the `jpeg` file to all raw files; this means that the raw files will be considered processed, and that the `jpeg` file won't be considered as standalone.

+## Old concepts

+### Outdated outputs

+Previously, Corydalis tries to track "outdated" files - that is, files that based on some heuristics were deemed to need re-processing (the algorithm was: the processed file is older than the most recent changes to the raw or sidecar file, modulo a configurable delta).

+However, this was too unreliable.
+It is perfectly valid to do some work on the source file that would update the mtime of the source/sidecar, but which however do not influence the output file, or not enough to warrant reprocessing.
+Thus, tracking a "processed" vs an "outdated" file doesn't make sense.
+On top of that, in some cases, shooting directly in RAW+JPEG sometimes results in files with different time stamps (!), usually a one second difference; there is an allowed delta configurable to account for this, however it's yet another work-around for an unreliable heuristic.